scallaway/notes/linux/distros/nixos/setup.md

+# NixOS

+## home-manager

+This appears to be _the_ way to handle user environments in the Nix ecosystem, and allows some very clean user-defined package management etc. I can see this being very good for having privileged and non-privileged accounts and defining the bounds in which they can work nice and easily.

 ## Fonts

 Still not sure what the problem with fonts are, at least in Alacritty.
 I can get `CaskaydiaCove Nerd Font` to install fine, although `CommitMono` doesn't seem to have an associated package.

 I think for the latter I'm going to have to open an issue on the Github pointing this out, since I really like the font!

 ## Neovim